 Some people will argue with that, of course, because they claim it undermines the purity of the community.
 “All opinions and behaviors should be accepted.”
 But that’s not how any community works offline, either.

 Communities have rules, and somebody enforces them.

-The only difference on social media is that there are many tiny communities now that are often very visible.
+The only difference on social media is that many tiny communities now are often very visible.
 And people can go in and out of different communities.

 So the rules for my community – the one I choose to be part of – include: